tekknolagi/tekknolagi.github.com/_posts/2025-02-28-lattice-bitset.md

 bits set, so that if we *or* together all of our known types (`Int|List|String`), the unknown-ness falls out naturally.

-## Types as sets
+...but what does the unnamed 0 value represent?
+If we are thinking in terms of sets still (which we should be), then 0 means no bits set, which means it represents 0 elements, which means it's the empty set!

-...but what does the 0 value represent?
-Let's talk a bit about lattices.
+We're starting to approach a very useful mathematical structure called a *lattice*.

 ## Lattices